 of UToledo's physical therapy graduates find jobs within 6 months of receiving their license.

-of students in our competitive D.P.T. program pass the national licensure exam.
+of students in our competitive doctor of physical therapy program pass the national licensure exam.

 Maximum value.
-UToledo’s accredited physical therapy graduate program can be completed in just three years or nine semesters, including summers.
+UToledo’s accredited physical therapy graduate program can be completed in just three years or eight semesters, including summers.
 Enhance your education with:

 Comprehensive, cutting-edge facilities.
 UToledo doctoral students learn in classrooms and labs on Main Campus, as well as our Health Science Campus just 10 minutes away.
 They study with clinicians and scientists active in research and advanced patient care.